The Best WordPress Media Library Management Plugins

 It also allows usage of shortcodes and the creation of playlists and slideshows which can help you display media in a much better way.
 This is only the second plugin on this list that goes beyond the basic concept of a library management tool.

-Bonus Plugin: WordPress Real Media Library
+6. WordPress Real Media Library

 Real Media Library allows you to organize your media into categories in your library.
 You can create, rename and reorder folders in your media library and then drag and drop your images into the folders.
 You can filter when inserting media or upload directly to folders.
+You can also create shortcuts for files, and upload files directly to folders.